zpol/fake_app/README.md

 # LPIC201/202 - Practice

-So with this example we can simulate a fake app running on port 8000 or some other kind of external webapp to be reverse proxied into a web server like nginx or apache
+So with this example we can simulate a fake app running on port 8000 or some other kind of external webapp to be reverse proxied into a web server like nginx or apache.
+The script opens a socket on port 8000 and only can admin ONE connection.

-How to test this script:
+How to use it:

-This script in intended to be "something" serving data so you can use a simple console and type:
+The script in intended to be "something" serving data so you can use a simple console and type:
 $ telnet <host> 8000
 And the expected result: